Appkube-awsx/awsx-ec2/README.md

 # How to build / Test
             go run main.go
-                - Program will print Calling aws-cloudelements on console
+                - Program will print Calling awsx-ec2 on console

             Another way of testing is by running go install command go install
-            - go install command creates an exe with the name of the module (e.g. awsx-cloudelements) and save it in the GOPATH
+            - go install command creates an exe with the name of the module (e.g. awsx-ec2) and save it in the GOPATH
             - Now we can execute this command on command prompt as below awsx-cloudelements --vaultURL=vault.dummy.net --accountId=xxxxxxxxxx --zone=us-west-2